flaviu-gostin/xrd_analysis_workflow/README.md

 ### Download raw data and do the analysis

-- `make all` (this will download an archive of 1.3 GB in [data/](data/), and un-archive it (so you need >1.3GB free space on your drive), followed by analysis, which took approx. 2 min on an average laptop)
+- `make all` (this will download an archive of 1.3 GB, and un-archive it (so you need >1.3GB free space on your drive), followed by analysis, which took approx. 2 min on an average laptop)

 You should find the results (figures and tables) in the directory [results/](results/)